European and North American Railway: Synopsis of Portland-Halifax railway line

 An express passenger train known as the Gull was jointly operated over this route by the various owners from 1930 to 1960.

 Subsequent disposition of Portland-Halifax railway line

 Although the Portland to Halifax railway line remains in operation, various sections of the line have undergone several corporate changes over the years:

 Halifax-Saint John

 The Intercolonial Railway (ICR) took over the Nova Scotia Railway and E&NA "Eastern Extension" on November 9, 1872, following completion of its connection between Truro and Moncton.
 The E&NA "Eastern Extension" was standard gauged on November 11, 1872.

 The Intercolonial Railway came under the control of the Canadian Government Railways (CGR) in 1915.
 CGR was merged into the Canadian National Railways (CNR) in 1918.
-CN continues to operate these lines, although the Shediac spur has been cut back to Scoudouc, New Brunswick.
+CN continues to operate these lines, although the Shediac spur has been cut back to Scoudouc, New Brunswick, but is no longer in operational use east of Painsec Junction, where the original ICR line branches off to the south of the original E&NA.

 Saint John-St. Croix

 The E&NA "Western Extension" was operated by the New Brunswick government separately from the E&NA "Eastern Extension" and thus did not get included in the takeover by the Intercolonial Railway, which was focused exclusively on building and operating a railway from Halifax to Quebec.
 The E&NA "Western Extension" was standard gauged by 1877.

 The E&NA "Western Extension" became part of the New Brunswick Railway (NBR) in 1883.
 On July 1, 1890, the Canadian Pacific Railway (CPR) secured a lease for 999 years for the NBR.
 CPR applied to abandon the line effective January 1, 1995, however it was subsequently taken over by New Brunswick Southern Railway which continues to operate the line today.